DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_I.md

 1. There is a model behind the MCD method: our old friend the frequency-seriation model.
     - The model is simple emprical generization: When we measure the "popularity" of a series of historical types over time, the trajectories of change will form lenticular, unimodal (battleship-shaped) curves.
 Something like this:
 ![](./battleships.png)
     - In this plot, each column of grey bars represents a ceramic type.
-The bar width scael with type frequency.
+The bar width scale with type frequency.
 The y (vertical) axis is time.

 ### [On to Part II: MCDs at San Marcos Pueblo (and writing your own functions),..](https://github.com/DAACS-Research-Consortium/DAACS-Open-Academy/blob/main/FSS2021/Workshop3/Part_II.md)